hv-ojha/digital-lessons/lib/observability/README.md

 # Observability Module

-This module provides structured logging with correlation IDs for the Digital Lessons application.
+This module provides structured logging with correlation IDs for the Spark application.

 ## Overview